Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 cover = ""
 tags = ["C", "nanomq", "security", "fuzzing"]
 keywords = ["C", "nanomq", "security", "fuzzing"]
-description = "Why using Rust is a good idea"
+description = "Discovery of a double free in a C MQTT broker and what can be done about it"
 showFullContent = false
 draft = true
 +++
 People often ask me why I use Rust for my projects.
 I usually answer that I like the language and that it is a good fit
 for my use cases.
 But there is another reason: I came from C++, but I never really liked it.
 I always felt that it was
-overly complex and it was really easy to make grave mistakes.
+overly complex, and it was really easy to make grave mistakes.
 So in this post I want to show you how I found a double
 free in NanoMQ, an MQTT broker written in C, and what we can learn from it.

+## Prerequisites
+I tried to keep this post as beginner friendly as possible, here is the short list of what you need to know:
+- Basic programming knowledge
+- Basic knowledge of pointers

 ## Introduction to Undefined Behavior
 Coming from a high-level language like Python or Java, you might not be familiar with the concept of undefined behavior.